Strilanc/Strilanc.github.io/_posts/2016-04-06-copying-a-quantum-brain-retry.md

 # Simulating More Qubits Being Inferred

-To show that the density matrix solution actually works, I implemented it.
+To show that the density matrix solution can actually work, I implemented it.
 You can find the code [on github in the Eve-Quantum-Clone-Computer repository](https://github.com/Strilanc/Eve-Quantum-Clone-Computer).

 For the example inferrence animated below, I tried to pick some interesting operations to apply.